kasiaostapowicz/kasiaostapowicz.github.io/README.md

                 <li><strong>Sustainability Science:</strong> Designing frameworks for ecosystem resilience and policy support.</li>
                 <li><strong>Climate Change Impacts:</strong> Modelling global warming effects on ecosystems and landscapes.</li>
 	    </ul>
-	I have experience leading both international and national research and educational projects and networks.
+	I have experience leading both reasearch lab (EO-Change Lab.), and international and national research and educational projects and networks.
 My work encompasses scientific and educational initiatives, fostering interdisciplinary research, teaching, and knowledge exchange.
 I have successfully managed projects such as TRACE and RS4FOR, coordinating multidisciplinary teams to achieve project objectives.
 Additionally, I collaborate with global scientific and educational networks, enhancing cross-disciplinary research and facilitating knowledge transfer.</br>
         <p></p>
 	I have contributed to projects that bridge academic research with practical applications, driving innovation and sustainable practices across various industries.
 Engagement with public and private sector organisations has enabled the translation of scientific insights into actionable solutions, benefiting both the scientific community and industry stakeholders.</br>
         <p></p>